-Visiting Day for graduate school applicant finalists will be held in early-February 2014 and we will post the date here once it has been selected.
+Visiting Day for graduate school applicant finalists will be held on February 13, 2015.
 This all-day event, which is by invitation only, allows applicants who have been chosen as finalists to visit the Department, learn more about the program to which they have applied, and provide additional information about their interests and qualifications to program faculty.
 Applicants for whom our Department is a top choice may want to reserve this date on their calendars in case they are invited to attend.

 Diversity and Equality

 The Department of Psychology participates in the NSF-funded Atlantic Coast Social, Behavioral, & Economic Sciences Alliance (AC-SBE Alliance), which is administered through the UNC Alliances for Graduate Education and the Professoriate (AGEP).
 The goal of the AC-SBE Alliance is to increase the number of underrepresented minority students receiving Ph.D.’s in SBE disciples.
 For more information about the AC-SBE Alliance, please visit their website.